Basketclub in collaboration with Dedon

-Growing concerns for the need for personal protective equipment (PPE) has seen designers rise to the occasion.
-Over in Canada, architecture studio PARTISANS has joined forces community services group WoodGreen to launch Canadian COVID Creators Network – a project that encouragesthe creative community to use their expertise to 3D print and distribute shields.
-Open source designs have been created by industrial design model shop lead Teddy Shropshire, and can be downloaded from a website designed by Toronto-based studio, Puncture.
+Growing concerns for the need for personal protective equipment (PPE) saw designers rise to the occasion.
+In Canada, architecture studio Partisans joined forces with community services group WoodGreen to launch Canadian Covid Creators Network – a project that encourages the creative community to use their expertise to 3D print and distribute shields.
+Open source designs were created by an industrial design model shop led by Teddy Shropshire, to be downloaded from a website designed by Toronto-based studio Puncture.

 ‘Here Comes The Sun’ by Paul Cocksedge Studio

-Planning for the future can be tricky right now, but British designer Paul Cocksedge has turned the potential long-term social distancing rules into a new project.
-Titled ‘Here comes the sun,’ a proposal for a post-lockdown future sees him realise a blanket where people are guided to sit two metres apart, as advised by the government.
-Thought to be used during social situations when lockdown eases, Cocksedge’s design is downloadable, and encourages people to devise their own using his template (pictured), also offering a creative challenge at home.
+Planning for the future can be tricky right now, but British designer Paul Cocksedge turned the potential long-term social distancing rules into a project.
+Titled ‘Here comes the sun’, a proposal for a post-lockdown future sees him realise a blanket where people are guided to sit 2m apart, as advised by the government.
+Intended to be used during social situations when lockdowns ease, Cocksedge’s design is downloadable, and encourages people to devise their own using his template (pictured), also offering a creative challenge at home.

-‘As a designer that works with sizes and measurements on a daily basis, I sometimes find it hard to accurately interpret two metres - which is a common problem we’re all having at the moment.’ says Cocksedge.
+‘As a designer that works with sizes and measurements on a daily basis, I sometimes find it hard to accurately interpret 2m – which is a common problem we’re all having at the moment,’ says Cocksedge.
 ‘It adds a level of worry to our future interactions.
 This blanket is a playful answer to that and works as a democratic piece of design that anyone can download and make.’
-Next step with the project is to develope a 3D furniture version.
-Watch this space.
+Next step with the project is to develop a 3D furniture version.

 This initiative is the brainchild of photographer James Holborow, who launched this at the point when freelance incomes were looking uncertain.
-The online print shop functions as a platform for creatives to continue to sell their work, while also donating proceeds to The Trussell Trust, a UK based charity servicing food banks around the country.
-Artists and photographers on the roster include the likes of Thea Løvstad, Liam Mertens (print pictured) and Scott Licznerski.
-‘Many self-employed creatives are faced with losing income [when asked to isolate], with the majority of upcoming jobs cancelled,’ says Holborow.
+The online print shop functioned as a platform for creatives to continue to sell their work, while also donating proceeds to The Trussell Trust, a UK-based charity servicing food banks around the country.
+Artists and photographers on the roster included Thea Løvstad, Liam Mertens (print pictured) and Scott Licznerski.
+‘Many self-employed creatives are faced with losing income [when asked to isolate], with the majority of upcoming jobs cancelled,’ said Holborow.
 ‘ServiceShop aims to help creatives by both promoting their art and generating a source of income – however small – to aid them through this tough time.
 By championing their work, we hope to be of some support to artists amid the crisis.’